-The correlation between the data series of different zones for dust is of the same magnitude as the $\delta^{18}$ O correlation (Figure 5.1).
+The correlation between data series of different zones for dust is of the same magnitude as the δ^{18} O correlation (Figure 5.1).
 The relative difference between the zones is independent of concentration.
-The first data point of Zone 2 is very different from the corresponding Zone 3 data both for dust and $\delta^{18}$ O. It is therefore more likely caused by wrong alignment of the zones than by deposition or measurement variablility, and will be discarded for the following analysis.
+The first data point of Zone 2 is very different from the corresponding Zone 3 data both for dust and δ^{18} O. It is therefore more likely caused by wrong alignment of the zones than by deposition or measurement variablility, and has been discarded.